Tookmund/watson/README.md

 Tips
 ----
-* Due to the game's odd parser only four characters of each word is read.
+Due to the game's odd parser only four characters of each word is read. <br />
-**If there are more than 4 character in each word bad things will happen as there is no error handling at the moment!**
+**If there are more than 4 character in each word bad things will happen as there is no error handling at the moment!** <br />
-This means that to "give sherlock evidence" (**NOT IMPLEMENTED YET!**) you would type
+This means that to "give sherlock evidence" (**NOT IMPLEMENTED YET!**) you would type: <br />
     give sher evid